Home » Health Conditions » Viral Infections » Other Viruses

 One interesting aspect of the human body is that no cell within it is immune to viruses.
 While the same virus may not affect each cell in the same way, there is a different type of virus that harms the different types of cells.
 Each one causes different types of viral infections.
 Some of the most common are ear colds and the stomach flu.
 These are, of course, not very serious conditions and usually clear up without any additional treatment.
 However, some viruses can do a great deal more damage, including AIDS, some types of meningitis, and mononucleosis.

 The cells attacked by the viruses determine the effects of the infection.
 For example, AIDS/HIV viruses hijack the T cells produced by the immune system which is why diagnosed patients end up suffering from reduced immune responses.
-Viruses that cause meningitis attack nerve cells.
+Viruses that meningitis attack nerve cells.
 The Epstein Barr virus which causes mononucleosis attacks some types of white blood cells.

 Dangers of Using Antibiotics against Viruses